chandilsachin/MobHackathon/README.md

 # MobHackathon

-**First FORK the repository and then start reading the README and submit your forked git URL in the Google Form and submit**
+**First FORK the repository and submit your forked git URL in the Google Form and submit**

 ```
 Given AirAsia Flight booking details for a customer,